aws-samples/pgp-decryption-for-transfer-family/README.md

 #### Option 1 Continued: Finish Creating the Secret
  - Click "Next"
  - Name the secret in the format: **serverID/username**
+    - If you deployed Transfer Family CloudFormation stack:
+        - Go to CloudFormation console and select: Stacks -> Stack 1 Name (Ex. transferFamilyServer) -> Outputs
+            - Select "ServerId"
+    - If you did not deploy Transfer Family CloudFormation stack:
-    - To find the name of the Transfer Family server, go to the Transfer Family console, and select "Servers".
+        - Go to the Transfer Family console, select "Servers", and then select the appropriate serverId.

  - Select "Next" -> "Next" -> "Store"

  <div align="center"> <strong> Example Secret for Reference </strong>